nordic-institute/X-Road/development/k8s/charts/e2e-fixtures/README.md

 unambiguously dev/E2E-only.
-Structure mirrors the central-server chart: a values-driven `services` map for the four simple test-double workloads (`testca`, `isopenapi`, `issoap`, `isrest`, `mailpit`), using the same `xroad.labels` / `xroad.service` / `xroad.deployment` / `xroad.serviceaccount` helper templates.
+Structure mirrors the central-server chart: a values-driven `services` map for the four simple test-double workloads (`testca`, `isopenapi`, `issoap`, `isrest`, `mailpit`), using the same `xroad.labels` / `xroad.service` / `xroad.deployment` helper templates.
+None of the fixtures calls the k8s API — config arrives via kubelet-mediated envFrom/ConfigMap volumes — so they run with no ServiceAccount and `automountServiceAccountToken: false`.
 The hurl bootstrap is a dedicated `batch/v1` Job, since it does not fit the long-running `services` map shape.

 ## 2. Fixture images